ExLibrisGroup/alma-scheduler/primo-explore-appointment-scheduler/readme.md

 # primo-explore-appointment-scheduler
-Adds a widget in Primo account overview screen to allow patrons to manage their appointments made with the [Alma Appointment Scheduler Cloud App](https://developers.exlibrisgroup.com/appcenter/appointment-scheduler/).
+Adds a widget in Primo VE account overview screen to allow patrons to manage their appointments made with the [Alma Appointment Scheduler Cloud App](https://developers.exlibrisgroup.com/appcenter/appointment-scheduler/).
 This add-on is also available in [Primo Studio](http://primo-studio.exlibrisgroup.com).

 ## Features
 * View/cancel existing appointments
-* Create new appointmen
+* Create new appointment
 * Cancel existing appointment
 * Works with configuration from the Appointment Scheduler Cloud App
   * List of locations